ablazleon/udagram_microservices/README.md

 - [x] ***Configure scaling and self-healing for each service***:

 - Kubernetes services are replicated.
-At least one of the Kubernetes services has replicas: defined with a value greater than 1 in itsdeployment.yml file.
+At least one of the Kubernetes services has replicas: defined with a value greater than 1 in its deployment.yml file.

 - Screenshot of Kubernetes cluster of command kubectl describe hpa has autoscaling configured with CPU metrics.